Children's Urgent Response Specialist

 EMPACT-SPC (Suicide Prevention Center), a member agency of La Frontera Arizona, is an industry leading non-profit organization dedicated to providing valued community services and resources for behavioral health counseling, crisis intervention, and suicide prevention since 1987.
 We are an EEO/AA Employer.

-Need to be available to work nights and weekends.
+This position requires availability to work nights and weekends.

 Skills / Requirements